 For those customers that wish to avoid the upfront costs of typical premises-based software installations, we provide access to our software as a service, accessible through the internet.
-Our customers typically enter into our software as a service agreement for periods in excess of one year.
+Our customers typically enter into our software as a service agreement for periods of one year or greater.
 Under these agreements, we generally provide access to the applicable software, data storage and related customer assistance and support.
-Our software as a service revenues were \$176,600 and \$129,531, for the three months ended March 31, 2018 and 2017, respectively, representing an increase of \$47,069, or 36%.
+Our software as a service revenues were \$177,583 and \$148,825, for the three months ended June 30, 2018 and 2017, respectively, representing an increase of \$28,758, or 19%.
+Our software as a service revenues were \$354,183 and \$278,356, for the six months ended June 30, 2018 and 2017, respectively, representing an increase of \$75,827, or 27%.
 The increase in revenue year-over-year was primarily the result of new customers.